Course Evaluation System

-In April, the provost announced that the university would adopt a new course evaluation system.
+In April 2022, the provost announced that the university would adopt a new course evaluation system.
 The genesis of the new Course Evaluation System (formerly Course-Instructor Surveys) was the work of a provost’s Task Force on Student Feedback and Teaching and a follow-up resolution passed by Faculty Council in November of 2020.
 Faculty Council suggested several changes to UT’s course evaluation process, including adopting a vendor-based system, updating the core evaluation questions, and adopting features to allow faculty and administrators to add their own questions.
-This summer, the Offices of Academic Affairs and Faculty Affairs led a pilot of the new system, and this fall, the university is rolling it out for all courses.
-Faculty should expect several new features that will make course evaluations easier, including Canvas integration and response rate monitoring.
+In summer of 2022, the Offices of Academic Affairs and Faculty Affairs led a pilot of the new system, and in the fall of 2022, the university rolled it out for all course.
+The system includes several new features that make course evaluations easier, including Canvas integration and response rate monitoring.

 The goal of the new Course Evaluation System (CES) is to drive teaching excellence and to support continuous improvement in teaching and learning experiences at The University of Texas at Austin.

-What are the new questions featured in the Fall 2022 course evaluation?
+What are the core survey questions featured on the UT’s course evaluations?

-The core questions asked on each survey are located here.
+The questions asked on every evaluation are located here.

 When will students complete course evaluations?